Matthew Centrowitz Jr.: 2017 - present

 In January 2019, Centrowitz moved to the Bowerman Track Club under the coaching of Jerry Schumacher.

 In 2021, Centrowitz qualified for his third Olympics in the 1,500 m.
 Prior to the Olympics, Centrowitz ran in a specially set up mile run as a tune-up.
 While his pacers dropped off the pace earlier than expected, he still finished in a new personal best of 3:49.26.

 Centrowitz competed in the 1500 m at the delayed 2020 Summer Games in Tokyo.
 In the heats of the 1500, he coasted through the slowest heat with a time of 3:41.12.
 In the semifinals he placed 9th, failing to qualify for the finals and defend his 1500m Olympic title.

 Centrowitz was inducted into the Oregon Sports Hall of Fame in 2021.
 In May 2022, Centrowitz had surgery to repair an ACL injury from the prior year.
-Prior to this injury-induced absence from the USA championships, he had made all eight outdoor World Athletics Championships and Olympic teams from 2011-2021.
+Prior to this injury-induced absence from the USA championships, he had made all eight outdoor World Athletics Championships and Olympic teams from 2011 to 2021.
 In late 2022, he formally confirmed that he had left the Bowerman Track Club and was now self-coached.

 Centrowitz placed tenth in the final of the 1,500 m at the 2023 USA Outdoor Track and Field Championships.

 Centrowitz announced in March 2024 that he would retire after the 2024 outdoor season.
 On June 21, 2024, the 34-year-old announced his withdrawal from the 2024 U.S. Olympic trials due to injury.
+He retired from professional competition in 2024.

 Personal life

-Centrowitz married on October 3, 2023 to Lyndsay Centrowitz.
+Centrowitz married on October 3, 2023, to Lyndsay Centrowitz.
 Their first child, Luka, was born on November 10, 2024.